 The mulberry is a long-lived and prolific fruit tree with sweet blackberry-like fruits and a lovely ornamental habit.
-The National Collection of mulberries is held by The Queen in her royal gardens in London and it includes a few specimens that are well over a century old!
+The National Collection of mulberries is held by The King in the royal gardens in London and it includes a few specimens that are well over a century old!
 You can grow your own mulberry trees in the ground or in a patio container.
 Just one of the many fruit trees sold online at Suttons, here’s how to get your mulberry off to a strong start…

 What are mulberries?